Analysis | Never doubt the Steelers, even when they sign Mitchell Trubisky

 Only the right set of circumstances would allow the Steelers access to a quarterback with the physical measurables and perceived talent to be taken at the top of the draft.
 Those circumstances arose this spring, and the Steelers pounced Monday, at the start of the NFL’s legal tampering period, with a savvy move that could be a windfall and won’t damage them long-term if it’s not.

 The Steelers tabbed Mitchell Trubisky as the likely heir to Roethlisberger, agreeing with the 2017 second overall pick on a two-year contract.
-Trubisky washed out with the Chicago Bears after his first four seasons, unable to build on the 11-win season he produced in his first full year as a starter and tumbling out of the organization as a passer the league viewed as a backup.
+Trubisky washed out with the Chicago Bears after his first four seasons, unable to build on the 12-win season he produced in his first full year as a starter and tumbling out of the organization as a passer the league viewed as a backup.
 Trubisky rehabbed his reputation as Josh Allen’s backup for a season in Buffalo, where he won extensive praise from coaches and in brief cameos flashed the potential that made him such a coveted draft prize.

 Trubisky is far from a riskless choice to replace Roethlisberger.
 In his final season in Chicago, Pro Football Focus graded Trubisky as the 33rd-best quarterback out of the 38 who took at least 156 snaps.
 Over his final 24 starts, Trubisky threw 18 interceptions against 33 touchdowns while averaging just 6.4 yards per attempt.
 Teams don’t decide against exercising the fifth-year option of a first-round quarterback lightly, and the Bears had reason to jettison Trubisky.

 But if Trubisky lacked warts, he wouldn’t have been available to the Steelers at such low cost.
 Jimmy Garoppolo would’ve taken a second-day draft pick on top of his massive salary, and the Denver Broncos gave a haul for Russell Wilson the Steelers probably couldn’t have matched if they wanted to.
-The Steelers did not have to sacrifice a single draft pick for a 28-year-old with a 29-21 career record who twice started in the playoffs.
+The Steelers did not have to sacrifice a single draft pick for a 27-year-old with a 29-21 career record who has twice started in the playoffs.

 If he fails, the Steelers can try again next year, likely with a higher pick in a draft class expected to be loaded with quality quarterbacks.
 Trubisky was the lottery ticket with the best odds.